Crypto Vault

 Explore Passport →

 Heads-up: Hot wallets are convenience tools.
-Keep balances tiny, treat them as expendable, and never type a seed into a website or app—ever.
+Keep balances tiny, and never type a seed phrase into any website or app.

-2. Download wallet app directly from the vendor link.
+2. Download the wallet directly from the vendor link.

 4. Restore from written seed + passphrase.

-5. Confirm first receive address matches a prior saved address.
+5. Confirm a receive address matches one you saved earlier.

 7. Send a tiny outbound to self; confirm arrival.